tarwn/lessthandot-hugo/blogs/content/posts/2012-11-27-java-training-day-2.md

 public static void main(String[] args)

-public static void main(String&#8230; args)
+public static void main(String… args)

-public static void main(String&#8230; args){
+public static void main(String… args){

 for (String s: args ) System.out.println(s);

 }

 Arrays and Objects instantiation, constructors, default constructors were also covered.
-We covered much more than I wrote down, I was busy with listening and doing the labs so didn&#8217;t have the opportunity to write it all down
+We covered much more than I wrote down, I was busy with listening and doing the labs so didn't have the opportunity to write it all down